soudy/mathcat/README.md

 ### Run
 You can use `Run` and for a more featureful approach.
-With this method you can assign and use variables accross the `Parser` instance.
+With this method you can assign and use variables across the `Parser` instance.

 ```go
 p := mathcat.New()